ayalaeduardo95/ExampleTerminal/README.md

 # ExampleTerminal
-This is a demos repo
+This is a demo repo